fourier/fourier.github.io/index.md

 ### GNU APL
-Taken the latest from SVN, revision 834.
+Taken the latest from SVN.
+- Install gcc from feed
+- Install g++ from feed
+- Install awk from feed
+- Install sed from feed
+- Install make from feed

 Configure:

 ```
 ./configure MAKE_J=1 --without-sqlite3 --without-postrgesql